tlevine/www.thomaslevine.com/content/!/socrata-datasets/index.md

 some data where the original dataset is private and only a filter on the dataset is public.

-If you use the ordinary search webpages rather than the API, you can ols deal with federation in the same step.
+If you use the ordinary search webpages rather than the API, you can also deal with federation in the same step.
 In the HTML search interface that is intended for humans, federated datasets are shaded blue and shown as links to other data portals, rather than being shaded white and linking